-In recent years, it has been a rise in popularity of ‘no-fuss’ funerals in Australia with consumers wanting as little fuss as possible for the cremation of the body.
+In recent years, there has been a rise in popularity of ‘no-fuss’ funerals in Australia with consumers wanting as little fuss as possible for the cremation of the body.

 A ‘no fuss’ or what is commonly referred to as ‘budget cremation’ is the cheapest and simplest type of funeral in Sydney and other capital cities.